 ► Give them a children’s missal.
 Once children can read, give them a children’s missal to help them follow along and participate during the Mass.
 There are a number of children’s Mass books, or you can purchase a subscription to Magnifikid!, a full-color subscription missal for children (magnificat.net/magnifikid).

 ► Give them a children’s prayer book.
 Children often have a hard time focusing on prayer after communion; help them out by providing them with a children’s prayer book.
-See Make a Book of Prayers.
+(Check out Sense of the Sacred: Illuminated Book of Catholic Prayers, or the excellent Catholic Children’s Prayer Book.)
+Or you can Let Your Kids Make Their Own Book of Prayers.

 ► Encourage children to serve in appropriate liturgical ministries.
 If your children are old enough, encourage them to become altar servers, to participate in the children’s choir, to bring the gifts forward, or to serve as an usher or hospitality minister (with you).
 Directly participating in these ministries will give them a different perspective on the Mass and a sense of ownership.